Chart Color Schemes

 Mildura has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Twenty-one infrastructure projects have been identified by AreaSearch as potentially impacting the area.
-Notable projects include Mildura Riverfront Redevelopment - Stage 2, Mildura South Neighbourhood Activity Centre, Mildura CBD Revitalisation Project, and Whistlers Ridge Estate, Merbein.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch identified 21 projects expected to affect the area.
+Notable ones are Mildura Riverfront Redevelopment - Stage 2, Mildura South Neighbourhood Activity Centre, Mildura CBD Revitalisation Project, and Whistlers Ridge Estate, Merbein.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.